Debugging Production Bugs with Session Replay: See What Users See

 How Session Replay Changes the Game

-Session replay captures everything users see and do:
+Session replay captures what users see and do:

-• Interaction Timeline: Understand the sequence of clicks, form inputs, and actions that led to the problem.
+• Interaction Timeline: See the sequence of clicks, inputs, and actions.

-• Browser Context: Automatic capture of browser version, OS, viewport size, and network conditions.
+• Browser Context: Browser version, OS, viewport, network conditions.

-• Network Activity: See API calls, response times, and errors that might have triggered the bug.
+• Network Activity: See API calls, response times, and status codes.

 Session Replay Workflow for Developers